syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Selection.md

 * HighlightByColor – To display the selected segment appearance using brush.
 * HighlightByOpacity – To display the selected segment appearance using opacity.

-The following code shows, how to set the display mode using brush.
+The following code shows how to set the display mode using brush.

 {% tabs %}